 Instructions

 - Make the Meatballs: Preheat oven to 475 degrees.
 Combine all ingredients in the work bowl of a stand mixer.
 Mix on medium low until just combined.
 Increase speed to medium and whip until mixture is light and fluffy, about 5 minutes, scraping the sides of the bowl from time to time.
+If you don't have a mixer, simply mix the ingredients in a large bowl with your hands until they come together.

 - Using a tablespoon measure, transfer tablespoonfuls of the mixture to a sheet pan.
 With damp hands, roll into balls.
 Chill (up to 24 hours) until ready to bake.